Low Cervix Menstrual Cups

 Do I Have a Low, or High Cervix?

-Here’s how you can check your cervix height:
+Here’s how you can check it:

 - Can you touch your cervix easily with the tip of your finger?
 Low cervix.

 - When your finger is fully inserted, you can just feel your cervix.
 Regular cervix height.

 - You can’t feel your cervix when your finger is fully inserted.
 High cervix.

 I have a Low Cervix: What Kind of Period Cup Do I Need?

 If you have a low cervix, you’ll want to get a shorter menstrual cup.

 If you use a cup that’s 65 mm or longer, you’ll find that the stem sticks out of your vagina.
 I’m sure you can imagine how uncomfortable that would be!

 While it is possible to trim the stem on a menstrual cups, it’s often better to just start with a shorter ones instead, that’s just designed for your specific situation.